Easybuoy/ezekielekunola.blog/content/posts/2019-10-22-my-first-with-gatsby/index.md

 https://graphql.org/learn

-If you have any questions or feedback about this article, feel free to leave a comment.
+If you have any questions or feedback about this article, please feel free to reach out on [Twitter](https://twitter.com/easybuoy)

 Thanks for reading.

-This article was originally published on my [blog](https://blog.ezekielekunola.com).
+This article was originally published on my [blog](https://blog.ezekielekunola.com/my-first-experience-with-gatsby).